Fort Belvedere, Surrey

 Fort Belvedere (originally Shrubs Hill Tower) is a Grade II* listed country house on Shrubs Hill in Windsor Great Park, in Surrey, England.
-The fort was built as a folly by Henry Flitcroft in 1750-1755 and was later predominantly re-constructed by Jeffry Wyatville in a Gothic Revival style in the 1820s.
+The fort was built as a folly by Henry Flitcroft in 1750–1755, and was later predominantly re-constructed by Jeffry Wyatville in a Gothic Revival style in the 1820s.

 The fort was occupied by numerous members of the British royal family and associated personages from 1750 to 1976.
-From 1929 Fort Belvedere was the home of Edward, Prince of Wales, who greatly renovated the house and grounds, and it was the site of his abdication as King Edward VIII in 1936.
+From 1929, Fort Belvedere was the home of Edward, Prince of Wales, who greatly renovated the house and grounds, and it was where, after a constitutional crisis, and as Edward VIII, he signed his Instrument of Abdication in December 1936.
 The property remains part of the Crown Estate, is home to private tenants and is not open to the public.

 Location

 The Fort Belvedere estate is situated in the extreme south end of Windsor Great Park in the parish of Egham, in the Borough of Runnymede in Surrey.
 The closest town to the fort is Sunningdale in Berkshire.
 The fort is situated on Shrub's Hill and overlooks Virginia Water.
 The fort is 22 mi from London, and Edward, Prince of Wales, would boast of being able to see London's St Paul's Cathedral "through a spy-glass" from the fort in the 1930s.

 The fort's acquired name of 'Belvedere' (from Italian: 'beautiful view') reflects its status as a vantage point and as an 'eye-catcher' for the park.